avnet-iotconnect/avnet-iotc-mtb-psoc-edge-rm/README.md

 - Use the [device-template.json](/files/device-template.json) as the Device Template on /IOTCONNECT.
 Right-click the link and select "Save Link As" to download the file.

-- [Tutorial video](https://saleshosted.z13.web.core.windows.net/media/ifx/videos/IFX%20Modus%20with%20IoTConnect.mp4) of creating a new project with /IOTCONNECT in ModusToolbox&trade; for your reference.

 ## Running the Demo

-- For sound models, once the board connects to /IOTCONNECT, it will start processing microphone input and attempt to detect the corresponding sound.
+- For audio models, once the board connects to /IOTCONNECT, it will start processing microphone input and attempt to detect the corresponding sound.
 This can be tested by placing the board in such way so that the microphone close to the PC speaker.
 For best results, the microphone should be placed very close and pointed directly towards the speaker.